Skip to main content

 Can MTQE replace human quality evaluation?

 MTQE can replace human evaluation for low-stakes triage decisions (which segments need review) but not for detailed quality assessment.
-It cannot provide the error-specific feedback needed for translator training or SLA compliance reporting.
+It can't provide the error-specific feedback needed for translator training or SLA compliance reporting.
 For those use cases, AI LQA or human evaluation is still required.

 How do MTQE scores relate to MQM scores?